Jacob-Friesen/obscurejs/README.md

 * [dependencyInversion.js](http://obscurejavascript.tumblr.com/post/109803267466/monads-in-javascript): Screwed up the monad post.
 So just the dependency inversion part will be kept.
 * [flow.js](http://obscurejavascript.tumblr.com/post/113715151349/flow-in-javascript): This is used to string functions that use each others results in a chain.
 * [functionDecompilation.js](http://obscurejavascript.tumblr.com/post/119214042002/function-decompilation): Function decompilation, Angular.js and simplified dependency injector for it.
-* [functionExpressionProperties.js](#): How properties on object can be used to simplify code.
+* [functionExpressionProperties.js](http://obscurejavascript.tumblr.com/post/127416893771/using-named-function-expressions-properties-in): How properties on object can be used to simplify code.
 Specifically, with named Function Expressions.
 * [genericChaining.js](http://obscurejavascript.tumblr.com/post/125694248566/generic-chaining-in-javascript): An explanation of a simple generic pattern for creating chainable objects.
 * [interatedAsyncCalls.js](http://obscurejavascript.tumblr.com/post/112442518446/issues-with-iterated-asynchronous-calls-in): How to solve a seemingly wierd issue while passing state to multiple asynchronous calls in JavaScript.
+* [lazyFunctionDefinition.js](#): Caching values without using conditionals.
+This is useful for calls that need to be made multiple times.
 * [mapOrRemove.js](http://obscurejavascript.tumblr.com/post/123911209628/map-or-remove-in-javascript): A function used to filter and modify objects.
 * [mapsThirdArgument.js](http://obscurejavascript.tumblr.com/post/124508304377/maps-third-argument-in-javascript): How the 3rd argument in map() can be used to operate on multiple array elements at once.
 * [memoize.js](http://obscurejavascript.tumblr.com/post/111106381319/memoize-in-javascript): A way to automatically cache function calls.